Le0wl/ada-datastory-website/datastory.md

 ## Introduction
 Journalism is often seen as the 4ht pillar of democracy.
-It serves as a watchdog for the government, and informs the public about events happening around the world.
-100 years ago journalism took mainly place in newspapers, it has mostly moved to the digital world by now.
-While this shift has made news accesible for a wider public, it also gave rise to fake news and disinformation.
-In this datastory we want to study youtube as a news source with the data provided by the [Youniverse](https://github.com/epfl-dlab/YouNiverse) Dataset.
-More specifically we want to have a look at the reporting of US news channels during geopolitical events and natural disasters.
+It serves as a watchdog for the government, and keeping the public informed about events happening around the world.
+A century ago ago journalism took mainly place in newspapers, but today it has mostly migrated to the digital world.
+While this shift has made news more accesible than ever, it also opened the door to the spread of fake news and misinformation.
+In this datastory we want to dive into YouTube as a news source, analyzing how US new channels report on major geopolitical events and natural disaster using data provided by the [Youniverse](https://github.com/epfl-dlab/YouNiverse) dataset. disasters.

-But why youtube?
-Youtube is the largest video-sharing platform and the [second most](https://en.wikipedia.org/wiki/List_of_most-visited_websites) often visited website in the world.
-Everyday over **5 billion** hours of video content is [uploaded](https://www.madpenguin.org/how-many-youtube-videos-are-uploaded-every-day/).
-But is it relevant to news?
-Yes! `News & Politics` is the biggest category on youtube, meaning that most of the videos on youtube are about news or politics.
+But why focus on YouTube?
+As the world's larget video-sharing platform and the [second most](https://en.wikipedia.org/wiki/List_of_most-visited_websites) often visited website in the world, YouTube is a major player in daily content with more than **5 billion** hours of video content [uploaded](https://www.madpenguin.org/how-many-youtube-videos-are-uploaded-every-day/) everyday.
+But is all this content even relevant to news?
+Absoluetly! `News & Politics` is the biggest category on youtube, meaning that most of the videos on youtube are about news or politics.
 These videos are watched by millions of people everyday.
-As of 2020, [26%](https://www.pewresearch.org/journalism/2020/09/28/many-americans-get-news-on-youtube-where-news-organizations-and-independent-producers-thrive-side-by-side/) of US adults indicated that they get their news from youtube.
-So as you can see it is interesting to study youtube as a news source.
+In fact, a 2020 study found that [26%](https://www.pewresearch.org/journalism/2020/09/28/many-americans-get-news-on-youtube-where-news-organizations-and-independent-producers-thrive-side-by-side/) of US adults get their news from YouTube.
+With this mind studying YouTube as a news source, how channels report on about specific events and how the public engages with its content, offers valuable insights into how modern media affects the spread of news.
+The findings could help governments, NGOs, and media outlets optimize their use of YouTube during emergencies to maximize outreach and public response.

 <iframe src="assets/plots/videos_by_cat.html" width="800" height="600" style="border:none;"></iframe>